 Kidney Cancer Treatment in Bend, OR

 The current standard of care for small kidney tumors is removal of the tumor with preservation of the healthy kidney (“partial nephrectomy”).
 For larger tumors complete removal of the kidney (“radical nephrectomy”) may be necessary.
 In all kidney cancer cases, minimally-invasive or robotic surgery is preferred over open surgery due to decreased pain and improved recovery.
 At Urology Specialists of Oregon we provide state-of- the-art care for kidney cancer.
-Dr. Simmons specializes in robotic surgery for kidney cancer, with emphasis and expertise in partial nephrectomy.
-He has been involved in over 400 robotic and laparoscopic kidney cancer surgeries since 2004.
-His outcomes and techniques have been published extensively.

 What are Symptoms of Kidney Cancer?